-Asbestos is a mineral fibre that is thin and wire-like in nature.
+Asbestos is a mineral fibre that is thin and wire-like.
 Aside from its durability, the fire and chemical resistance, thermal stability, and poor electrical conductivity of asbestos deemed it the best construction material in the 1920s to 1980s.
-Houses and buildings constructed during that time frame are most likely to have asbestos in them.
+Houses and buildings constructed during that time are most likely to have asbestos.
 Asbestos cement insulates, soundproofs, and fireproofs housing and commercial establishments.

 What is Fibro?

-Fibro is short for Fibrous Cement Sheeting which is a construction material specially used in roofing and cladding materials.
-This material is created from various fibres to create a thin sheet of cement.
+Fibro is short for Fibrous Cement Sheeting, a construction material specially used in roofing and cladding.
+This material is created from various fibres to create a thin cement sheet.
 Originally, fibre cement used asbestos to reinforce the cement.
-However, when the government banned the use of asbestos, construction companies and homeowners alike favoured the use of safer alternatives like cellulose over asbestos.
+However, when the government banned asbestos, construction companies and homeowners alike favoured the use of safer alternatives like cellulose over asbestos.

 Difference between Fibro and Asbestos

 Fibro and asbestos are two different things.
 The main reason for their difference is that asbestos poses health risks to humans while fibre cement does not.
-Another is that it is now illegal to produce and use asbestos for construction purposes.
+Another is that producing and using asbestos for construction is now illegal.

 Safety concerns with Asbestos

 Asbestos is toxic and hazardous to human health.
 When inhaled or ingested, it may cause lung and breathing complications.
-Asbestosis or scarring of the lungs is also a common disease caused by asbestos fibres.
-Moreover, prolonged exposure to asbestos can lead to cancer, such as mesothelioma and cancer of the lungs, intestines, and rectum.
+Asbestosis, or scarring of the lungs, is also a common disease caused by asbestos fibres.
+Moreover, prolonged asbestos exposure can lead to cancer, such as mesothelioma and cancer of the lungs, intestines, and rectum.

-People working in factories and manufacturing plants of asbestos and those who have asbestos in their homes or offices are at high risk of developing asbestos-related illnesses.
+People working in factories and manufacturing plants of asbestos and those with asbestos in their homes or offices are at high risk of developing asbestos-related illnesses.
 These people have compromised their health by exposing themselves to asbestos and inhaling the fibres for too long.

 The shift from asbestos to fibre cement

-The Australian government was immediate to take actions on prohibiting the use of asbestos.
-In 1980, asbestos production and use were discontinued to make way for safer alternatives like fibre cement.
-Fibro is much like asbestos, only without the health hazards.
-It provides the same durability, thermal stability, insulation, and fire-resistance as asbestos cement.
+The Australian government immediately took action to prohibit the use of asbestos.
+1980 asbestos production and use were discontinued for safer alternatives like fibre cement.
+Fibro is much like asbestos, only without health hazards.
+It provides the same durability, thermal stability, insulation, and fire resistance as asbestos cement.

 In 2004, asbestos was no longer in the market.
-The government totally prohibited manufacturing, using, selling, and distributing asbestos-containing products in any form.
+The government prohibited manufacturing, using, selling, and distributing asbestos-containing products.
 That’s when fibre cement became centre stage.

 How to tell the difference between fibro and asbestos

 Fibro and asbestos material look alike.
-They are both made up of fibres, so it’s impossible to differentiate the two if you’re not a professional.
+They are both made of fibres, so it’s impossible to differentiate them if you’re not a professional.
 You can, however, find out by combusting a small piece of the material.
-Asbestos would give off a red glow when lit while fibre cement would simply burn.
+Asbestos would glow red when lit, while fiber cement would burn.